cointhink/apifeedr/README.md

-# bouncy-job-queue
+# apifeedr

-A nodejs and redis based job queue farming for the request/response pattern (notably HTTP API calls).
+A nodejs and redis based job farming library for the request/response pattern (notably HTTP API calls).

 # overview

-At some point it became apparent that a request into an api needed to be its own object/concept in the system.
+It became apparent that a request into an api needed to be its own object/concept in the system.
 Something persistent so it could be managed and logged.

 The nodejs 'bouncy' library answers http requests.
-The body of the request is parsed into an API call and put into a redis list.
-A redis pub/sub channel is notified of the new job.
-Another pub/sub channel is setup with the job id to receive the reply.
+The body of the request is parsed from json-rpc into an API call and put into a redis list.
+A redis pub/sub channel notifies the workers of a new job.
+Another pub/sub channel is setup with the job id to receive the reply from whichever worker ends up with the job.

-Worker processes listen to the job annoucement channel, and pull a job off the list for processing.
-Once the result of the processing is obtained, the result is pushed into the pub/sub channel setup for that job.

 When the bouncy http request/response cycle receives the result, it sends the result in the HTTP response.